What Is Person-Centered Care? Overview and FAQ

 5. Long-Term Relationship Building

-One of the key goals of person-focused care is to establish trusting long-term relationships between patients and providers.
+One of the key goals of this newer approach to care is to establish trusting long-term relationships between patients and providers.
 To be successful, providers must be flexible and adapt to a person’s changing needs or preferences over time.
 Providers encourage feedback so they can continuously improve patient care.
 It also considers emerging issues for older adults, such as creating a care plan that includes their caregiver in decision-making.

 Seeking More Tips on Best Practice Care?

-Part of a commitment to quality healthcare care is the integration of person-centered care in nursing and advanced practice environments.
-Learn more ways to promote best practice care when you sign up for IntelyCare’s monthly newsletter.
+Part of a commitment to quality healthcare is the integration of person-centered care in nursing and advanced practice environments.
+Looking for more ways to promote best practices?
+We’re here to help, with valuable healthcare industry insights and guides that are designed to help you enhance the quality of care at your facility.

 Stay in the know